bansallawyers12/bansalcrm2/MYSQL_TO_POSTGRESQL_SYNTAX_REFERENCE.md

 3. Test thoroughly, especially date filtering and model creation

 **When improving EXISTING code:**
-1. Start with Tier 1 (quick wins, no risk)
+1. ✅ Tier 1 is COMPLETE
-2. Move to Tier 2 (improves code quality)
+2. ✅ Tier 2 is COMPLETE
-3. Address Tier 3-5 as you encounter issues
+3. ✅ Tier 3 is COMPLETE
+4. ⚠️ Focus on Tier 4 and Tier 5 for critical fixes

 **Emergency/Production Issues:**
 - Jump directly to the relevant tier based on error message